pwned-pixel/nbg7815-fancontrol/README.md

 Fan control scripts for ZyXEL NBG7815.

-Based of GPL blob provided by ZyXEL for this specific device
+Based of GPL blob provided by ZyXEL for this specific device.